ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 ## Caching Forwarders

-As described in {{opportunistic}}, clients may bypass DNS forwarders that forward queries for "resolver.arpa" upstream.
+When using IP-based discovery ({{by-ip}}), clients may bypass DNS forwarders that forward queries for "resolver.arpa" upstream.
 If this is not the forwarder's intended behavior, it SHOULD NOT forward these queries upstream.

 Operators who choose to forward queries for "resolver.arpa" upstream should note that client behavior is never guaranteed and use of DDR by a resolver does not communicate a requirement for clients to use the SVCB record when it cannot be authenticated.

+Some networks contain legacy forwarders whose behavior cannot be updated.
+For compatibility with these networks, clients MAY impose additional conditions on discovery from a Private IP, such as requiring that the Encrypted Resolver is on the same IP address as the Unencrypted Resolver.

 ## Certificate Management

-Resolver owners that support authenticated discovery will need to list valid referring IP addresses in their TLS certificates.
+Resolver owners that support discovery via Public IPs will need to list valid referring IP addresses in their TLS certificates.
 This may pose challenges for resolvers with a large number of referring IP addresses.

-## Legacy Partial Forwarders

-A "partial forwarder" is a DNS device that forwards some queries to an upstream resolver, and answers some queries directly.
-This includes both filtering and split-horizon DNS behaviors.
-As noted in {{opportunistic}}, such devices can intercept queries to `_dns.resolver.arpa` to ensure that the upstream resolver does not trigger an opportunistic upgrade.
-However, some networks contain legacy partial forwarders whose behavior cannot be updated.
-For compatibility with legacy partial forwarders, clients MAY impose additional conditions on opportunistic discovery, such as requiring that the Encrypted Resolver is on the same Private IP as the Unencrypted Resolver.

 ## Limited compatibility with getaddrinfo for IP-based discovery

 Clients that access DNS through the `getaddrinfo` API can only issue A and AAAA queries, and can only receive these records and CNAMEs.
-Such clients MAY attempt IP-based discovery ({{bootstrapping}}) by issuing an A or AAAA query for `_dns.resolver.arpa`.
+Such clients MAY attempt IP-based discovery ({{by-ip}}) by issuing an A or AAAA query for `_dns.resolver.arpa`.
 If a CNAME record is returned, it indicates the DNS server hostname (plus a `_dns` prefix).
 (The A or AAAA query is not generally expected to succeed, and is used only to elicit the CNAME.)
 If the